Graph-Conditional Flow Matching for Relational Data Generation: Background

-If the conditional flow is linear in $\data_1$ (as in the case of the OT map), then matching the expected value of $p_t(\data_1 | \data)$ is enough to learn the marginal velocity $u_t(\data | \data_1)$.
+If the conditional flow is linear in $\data_1$ (as in the case of the OT map), then matching the expected value of $p_t(\data_1 \mid \data)$ is enough to learn the marginal velocity $u_t(\data \mid \data_1)$.
 This implies that the variational approximation can be a fully factorized distribution, without loss of generality.
+In this work, we refer to the learned neural network as the \textit{denoiser}.

-In \cite{} they show that this parametrization leads to advantages when dealing with categorical variables, as improved gradient behavior of the cross-entropy loss and beneficial inductive bias.
+According to \citet{eijkelboom2024variational}, this parametrization offers advantages when dealing with one-hot-encoded categorical variables.
+First, the generative paths become more realistic due to the inductive bias, which improves convergence by avoiding misaligned paths.
+Second, using cross-entropy loss instead of squared error enhances gradient behavior during training, thereby speeding up convergence.